OmniSharp/omnisharp-roslyn/README.md

 -   "latest" - To consume the latest build from the master branch
 -   A specific version number like `1.29.2-beta.60`

-In order to be able to attach a debugger, add the following setting:
+In order to be able to attach a debugger, add the following setting to your [User or Workspace settings](https://code.visualstudio.com/Docs/customization/userandworkspace):

 ```JSON
 {